 The Journey is a Malaysian Chinese cinematic production wherein all the major characters are of Chinese ethnicity; save for one Englishman who, as the protagonist's fiancé, will introduce a transnational angle into the analysis, and one Malay woman who, as the classmate of the protagonist's father, is capable of conversing in basic Mandarin.
 The conversations are conducted in a variety of Chinese dialects as a form of code switching.
-When the other conversing character is the Englishman or the Malay woman, the conversations will contain an intermix of Chinese, English and Malay languages.
+When the other conversing character is the Englishman or the Malay woman, the conversations will contain an intermix of Chinese, English and Malay language.

-Wang and Chen (2017) argued that as social subjects, Malaysian Chinese people actively construct meanings of their cultural identity by constantly having regard for their specific "positionality" within their system of representation.
-The authors went on to conclude that "the film successfully demonstrates the negotiation of the colonial legacies of racialisation" (Wang and Chen 2017, 3078).
+Wang, Changsong and Chen, Yiming (2017) argue that as social subjects, Malaysian Chinese people actively construct meanings of their cultural identity by constantly having regard to their specific 'positionality' within their system of representation.
+Wang and Chen go on to conclude that "the film successfully demonstrates the negotiation of the colonial legacies of racialization" (2017: 3078).

-In contradistinction to the above deductions, this article contends that rather than a portrayal of multiculturalism and interethnic engagement, The Journey remains primarily focussed on Chineseness and points of engagement with the ethnonational landscape are minimal - all the major characters, save for one, is of Chinese descent.
-Further, the various localities and backdrops that make up the setting of the film are also highly Chinese-centric as represented by the imageries of temples, Chinese lanterns and Chinese characters that adorn the houses and buildings.
-As quoted by Wang and Chen (2017, 3077), the producer himself expressed that the film "is based upon a typical Chinese perspective".
-Therefore, this article contends that as much as the ethnonational composition is multi-ethnic, The Journey centres on a particular generation of the Malaysian Chinese community whose values and culture are very much rooted in Chineseness.
+In contradistinction to the above deductions, this paper contends that rather than a portrayal of multiculturalism and interethnic engagement, The Journey remains primarily focussed on Chineseness and points of engagement with the ethnonational landscape is minimal - all the major characters, save for one, is of Chinese descent.
+Further, the various localities and backdrops that make up the setting of the film are also highly Chinese centric as represented by the imageries of temples, Chinese lanterns and Chinese characters that adorn the houses and buildings.
+As quoted by Wang and Chen, the producer himself expressed that the film "is based upon a typical Chinese perspective" (2017: 3077).
+Therefore, this paper contends that as much as the ethnonational composition is multi-ethnic, The Journey centres on a particular generation of the Malaysian Chinese community whose values and culture are very much rooted in Chineseness.